niels-slotboom/notes/Submanifolds.typ

 $
 show that the extrinsic curvature is closely linked to the change in the normal vector field as one moves along the foliation.
 The shape operator $S(X)$ encodes how the normal vector evolves when traversing a leaf, revealing the curvature of the hypersurface within the ambient manifold.
 The scalar $k(X,Y)$ then measures the projection of this change along a tangent vector $Y$, providing a clear geometric interpretation of the curvature in the case of hypersurface foliations.

-In summary, the extrinsic curvature provides a measure of how the leaves are embedded and deformed within the ambient manifold, with $k(X,Y)$ quantifying the degree of this deformation.
-In the specific case of hypersurfaces, this bending is described by the change of the normal vector field $n^sharp$, as the normal bundle has one-dimensional fibres, simplifying the geometric interpretation of the curvature.
+In summary, the extrinsic curvature provides a measure of how the leaves are embedded and shaped within the ambient manifold, with $k(X,Y)$ quantifying the degree of this deformation.
+In the specific case of hypersurfaces, this bending is described by the change of the normal vector field $n^sharp$.
 === Symmetry of the Extrinsic Curvature
 We have previously observed that, under certain conditions such as metric compatibility or vanishing torsion, the Riemann curvature tensor acquires additional symmetries.
 A similar result holds for the extrinsic curvature $K(X,Y)$, which becomes a (vector-valued) symmetric bilinear form when the connection is torsion-free.